Tabea Debus is one of the most exciting young musicians in the early music world…she’s challenging perceptions of the instrument – Classic FM

-Born in Würzburg in Germany in 1991, Tabea studied at the Frankfurt University of Music and Performing Arts (HfMDK) with Professor Michael Schneider and the Royal Academy of Music in London with Pamela Thorby, graduating with distinction and the Principal’s Prize.
-She went on to be appointed a Meaker Fellow during the 2016/17 season.
-She was a St John’s Smith Square Young Artist.
+Born in Würzburg in Germany, Tabea studied at the Frankfurt University of Music and Performing Arts (HfMDK) with Professor Michael Schneider and the Royal Academy of Music in London with Pamela Thorby, graduating with distinction and the Principal’s Prize.
+She was a City Music Foundation Artist, Handel House Talent Artist, RAM Meaker Fellow and St John’s Smith Square Young Artist.

 “Only very rarely do we get the chance to encounter musicians in full artistic control and bestowed with a technical ability that makes you sit and listen in awe.”